MukulKolpe/Google-Search-Clone/CONTRIBUTING.md

 ## Where to go from here?

 Congrats!
-You just completed the standard _fork -> clone -> brabch -> edit -> PR_ workflow that you'll encounter often as a contributor!
+You just completed the standard _fork -> clone -> branch -> edit -> PR_ workflow that you'll encounter often as a contributor!